 Surgery is the only effective treatment for craniosynostosis, because fused sutures must be opened to allow the brain to expand.
 This is not something that will happen naturally, and a child cannot “outgrow” craniosynostosis.
-A skilled surgeon must create new openings in the skull to allow for the rapid brain growth that takes place in the first year of life.
-The surgery is very safe and produces excellent results.
+An experienced pediatric craniofacial surgeon must create new openings in the skull to allow for the rapid brain growth that takes place in the first year of life.
+Surgery for craniosynostosis is safe and produces excellent results.

-Traditional open surgical procedures are called cranial vault remodeling and vertex craniectomy, which are extremely safe and produce excellent results.
-In this surgery, a neurosurgeon removes the affected or closed suture and then “remodels” the skull.
-The surgery usually takes between two and six hours and requires three to five days in the hospital, depending on the age of the child and which suture is involved.
-Some children need blood transfusions during the surgery; a compatible parent may donate his or her blood to be used in the event that a transfusion is needed.
-No helmet therapy is needed after traditional surgery.
+Open surgical corrections include cranial vault remodeling, fronto-orbital advancement, and vertex craniectomy, which are safe and produce excellent results.
+In these surgeries, a neurosurgeon removes the affected or closed suture as well as the bones that have become misshapen over time as a result of the fusion, and then a plastic surgeon “remodels” the skull.
+The surgery usually takes between two and six hours and requires three days in the hospital, depending on the age of the child and which suture is involved.
+Some children need blood transfusions during the surgery.
+No helmet therapy is needed after open surgical correction.

-Endoscopically assisted strip craniectomy (also called endoscopic assisted suturectomy) is a newer, minimally invasive approach to craniosynostosis surgery.
-As in the traditional approach, a neurosurgeon removes the closed suture – but unlike the traditional approach, the endoscopic procedure does not include cranial remodeling during surgery.
-This minimally invasive procedure is typically performed on infants younger than three months of age, since it depends on extremely rapid brain growth to help reposition the cranial bones.
-Endoscopic assisted suturectomy usually takes less time in the operating room and requires a shorter hospital stay.
+Endoscopic-assisted strip craniectomy (also called endoscopic assisted suturectomy) is a minimally invasive approach to craniosynostosis surgery.
+As in the open approach, a neurosurgeon removes the closed suture – but unlike the open approach, the endoscopic procedure does not include cranial remodeling.
+This minimally invasive procedure is typically performed on infants younger than four months of age, since it depends on rapid brain growth to help reposition the cranial bones.
+Endoscopic assisted suturectomy usually takes an hour in the operating room and requires a shorter hospital stay.
 After endoscopic surgery for craniosynostosis, the child will wear a cranial remodeling helmet to help reshape the skull.
 Find out more about minimally invasive endoscopic surgery for craniosynostosis.

 VIDEO FAQS: The video below is from our Video FAQ series, which we created as a resource for parents considering their options.
 Visit the full playlist for more.